huangxin77/firework_sdk_official/README.md

 https://github.com/loopsocial/firework_sdk_official/blob/master/FireworkDemo.apk

 # Prerequisites
 To integrate FireworkSDK into your applicaiton, you have to register your application with Firework platform.
-You have to provide <package_name> of your application which can be the same as your application_id or different.
+You have to provide <package_name> of your application and it must be the same as package name in AndroidManifest.xml.
 Once you register your application, you will be provided with unique app_id.
 The unique app_id is required to authenticate client with Firework platform.
 Check more details about its usage in the later sections.

 # How to use library?

-In build.gradle of your app please add
+In build.gradle of your app, add

 	dependencies {
 		------ other dependencies
 		------
 		------
 		implementation 'com.github.loopsocial:firework_sdk:v1.1.1'
 	}

-	In build.gradle of your project
+	In build.gradle of your project, add

-	Add

 	allprojects {
     		repositories {
         		--
 			---
 			---
-			// add the following
         		maven { url 'https://jitpack.io' }
     		}
 	}

-# How to use FireworkSDK?
+# How to integrade firework video feed in your application using FireworkSDK?
-FireworkSDK provides two options to integrate Firework video feed in your application and drop in your view hierarchy.
+FireworkSDK provides two options to integrate Firework video feed in your application.
-- Fragment: It provides out of box solution wrapped in Firedwork video feed fragment with limited control over UX/UI.
-- VideoView: It provides a VideoView then you can render and complete control over UX/UI by yourself.
+- Fragment: This out of box solution.
+You can add FireworkVideoFeed fragment into your view hierarchy and you are good to go.
+- VideoView: This is custom view and wraps FireworkVideoPlayer.
+It will play the video that you set with setVideo method.

+We will discuss both of these approaches in the subsequent sections.

 **Fragment:**

-This is the quickest and easiest way to start seeing the Firework video feed in your applicaiton.
-The fragment will handle initializing ```FireworkSDK```, authenticating your applicaiton with ```Firework platform``` and displaying the video feed in your application.
-Add the following fragment to your view hierarchy with appropriate layout parameters and attributes and its done.
+This is the quickest and easiest way to receiving Firework video feed in your applicaiton.
+The fragment will handle initializing ```FireworkSDK```, authenticating your applicaiton with ```Firework platform``` and displaying the video feed as well as handling video playback on your behalf in your application.
+The approach hides all the intricacies of authenticating,  requesting video feed and playing it.

+You can add the following fragment to your view hierarchy with requried parameters and its done.

 			<fragment android:id="@+id/{your_fragment_id}"
 	   			android:name="com.loopnow.fireworklibrary.views.VideoFeedFragment"